3 Ways to Improve Warehouse Inefficiencies and Boost Productivity

 3. Work with Third Party Logistics (3PL)

-Third party logistics providers are an essential service in the supply chain.
-Also known as last mile fulfilment companies, they get your products to your customer wherever they are in the world by air, land or sea.
+Third-party logistics providers are an essential service in the supply chain.
+Also known as last mile fulfillment companies, they get your products to your customer wherever they are in the world by air, land or sea.

 Although there is no hard rule for adding a 3PL to your workflow, it is highly advisable if you consistently run into issues while managing 20-30 orders per day.

-Let the 3PL partners do what they do best, which will be better in the long run for both your customer and your business.
+Let the 3PL partners do what they do best.
+That will be better in the long run for both your customers and your business.

 A common thread in our conversations with warehouse operators and trading business revolves around data collection.
 There is an old adage that goes: “you can’t manage what you can’t measure”.